kingletbv/carburetta/readme.md

 Please note that this project is _not accepting pull requests_, both due to the intricacies of the code making isolated changes impractical, and the impracticality of determining contribution ownership.

-To learn more about Carburetta, please go to its website at [https://carburetta.com/](https://carburetta.com/)
+To access Carburetta's manual and learn more about the product, visit the website at [https://carburetta.com/](https://carburetta.com/).

 ## Getting Started